hyperledger-labs/fabric-builder-k8s/CONTRIBUTING.md

 1. [Fork the repository](https://guides.github.com/activities/forking/#fork) and create a new branch from `main`.
 2. If you've added code that should be tested, add tests!
 3. If you've added any new features or made breaking changes, update the documentation.
-4. Ensure all the tests pass.
+4. Ensure all the tests pass, using `go test -v ./...`.
 5. Include a descriptive message, and the [Developer Certificate of Origin (DCO) sign-off](https://github.com/probot/dco#how-it-works) on all commit messages.
 6. [Issue a pull request](https://guides.github.com/activities/forking/#making-a-pull-request)!
 7. [GitHub Actions](https://github.com/hyperledger-labs/fabric-builder-k8s/actions) builds must succeed before the pull request can be reviewed and merged.